 Analyzing United States Oil Fund's Unusual Options Activity

-On Tuesday, shares of United States Oil Fund (NYSE:USO) saw unusual options activity.
-After the option alert, the stock price moved up to $51.08.
+Shares of United States Oil Fund (NYSE:USO) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $49.9.

 - Sentiment: BEARISH